 But one area of investigation will soon be underway.
-The U.S. National Institute of Allergy and Infectious Diseases (NIAID) is planning to launch a multi-center study in February to find out whether people with allergies are indeed at any higher risk of a reaction than those without allergies.
+The U.S. National Institute of Allergy and Infectious Diseases (NIAID) is close to launching a multi-center study in March to find out whether people with allergies are indeed at any higher risk of a reaction than those without allergies.

 “The vaccine is remarkably safe.
 People are doing well with it,” Baker says.
-He notes by comparison the growing number of Americans dying of coronavirus.
-On Jan.
-19, the U.S. reached 400,000 COVID-19 deaths, and the virus is currently claiming more lives than heart disease, cancer or strokes.
+He notes by comparison the coronavirus’s tragic impact.
+On Feb.
+23, the U.S. reached 500,000 COVID-19 deaths.

-To try to pinpoint who is at risk for reacting to the mRNA vaccines, NIAID is working on a study involving the Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA) and vaccine makers.
-The study will enroll people with a history of severe allergies to foods, medications or insect stings, and compare their rate of reactions to a control group of people without allergies.
+To try to pinpoint who is at risk for reacting to the mRNA vaccines, NIAID is working on a study involving the Centers for Disease Control and Prevention (CDC) and the U.S. Food and Drug Administration (FDA).
+The study, to be conducted at several allergy centers, will enroll people with a history of severe allergies to foods, medications or insect stings to be vaccinated.
+Their rate of any serious reactions to the vaccine will be compared to a control group of people without allergies.

 Volunteers will be asked for a detailed medical history and have their blood drawn before and after receiving the vaccine, which will be injected under close medical supervision.
 If there are reactions, researchers will search for clues in the blood and urine about what physiological processes are occurring, says Dr. Alkis Togias, NIAID’s branch chief of Allergy, Asthma and Airway Biology.